mandelcohen/StudyTechniques/README.md

 <br/>

-## VISUAL CUES
+## MERMAID

-Mermaid diagrams are
+Mermaid Diagrams is a JavaScript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.

 ### Mindmaps:

+An overview of the key subjects of the presentation:
 ```mermaid
 mindmap
   root((MINDMAP))